Get 80% off your plan for your first 3 months*

 Key takeaways

-- Focus on gross profit margin and net profit margin first, as these show whether your pricing covers direct costs and your overall bottom-line profitability after all expenses.
+• Gross profit margin and net profit margin are the two most important profitability ratios for small businesses, showing whether your pricing covers direct costs and whether you're keeping enough profit after all expenses.

-- Calculate your profitability ratios monthly or quarterly to spot trends early and make timely adjustments to pricing, costs, or business operations.
+• Calculate your profitability ratios monthly or quarterly to spot trends early and make timely adjustments to pricing, costs, or operations before small issues become bigger problems.

-- Use return ratios like ROA and ROIC only when you've made significant investments in equipment, property, or other major assets to evaluate whether those investments are generating adequate returns.
+• Use return ratios like ROA and ROIC when you've made significant investments in equipment, property, or other major assets to evaluate whether those investments are generating adequate returns.

-- Set benchmarks by comparing your ratios to industry standards and your own historical performance, then establish specific targets for improvement rather than tracking ratios without context.
+• Compare your ratios to industry benchmarks and your own historical performance, then set specific targets for improvement rather than tracking numbers without context.

 What do profitability ratios measure?

-Profitability ratios are financial metrics that measure how well your business generates profit relative to revenue, costs, or investments.
-This is a key part of assessing your ability to continue as a going concern.
+Profitability ratios are financial metrics that measure how effectively your business generates profit relative to its revenue, costs, or investments.
+They're a key part of assessing your financial health and your ability to continue as a going concern.

-They show how efficiently you turn spending into earnings.
-Different types of ratios focus on different types of spending, and not all of them will be relevant to every small business.
+These ratios show how efficiently you turn spending into earnings.
+Different types focus on different areas of your finances, and not all of them will be relevant to every small business.
+They're best used alongside other financial metrics found in your financial statements.

 Types of profitability ratios

 Profitability ratios fall into two main categories: margin ratios and return ratios.
-Each focuses on a different type of spending.
+Each focuses on a different aspect of how your business generates profit.

 Margin ratios

-Margin ratios measure what percentage of revenue your business keeps after covering costs.
-They focus on day-to-day operating expenses.
+Margin ratios measure what percentage of revenue your business keeps after covering various costs.
+They focus on day-to-day operating performance and are the ratios most small businesses should track first.

 The main margin ratios are:

-- Net profit margin: measures profit after all expenses
+• Net profit margin: measures profit after all expenses, including taxes and interest

 Return ratios